Packaging Cost & Sourcing

 The biggest surprise is usually not the artwork.
 It is the substrate.
 A simple move from 300gsm C1S to 350gsm C1S artboard can add strength and improve the hand feel, but it also changes sheet cost, press behavior, and waste on press.
 Packaging cost wholesale rises or falls with material grade, box dimensions, print coverage, finish selection, structure complexity, and volume, and each of those levers has a different effect on the final quote.

 Quoting by the piece without context is misleading.
-Freight, setup, sampling, plates, dies, and inspections can sit outside the neat per-unit number, and if a buyer ignores them, packaging cost wholesale looks artificially low until the PO is already signed.
+Freight, setup, sampling, plates, dies, punch tooling, and inspections can sit outside the neat per-unit number, and if a buyer ignores them, packaging cost wholesale looks artificially low until the PO is signed and the product is on the dock.
 Wholesale purchasing protects margin because it spreads those fixed costs over a meaningful run, which steadies the unit economics for branded packaging and product packaging alike.

 “The cheapest quote is often the one with the most missing information,” a procurement manager told me after we rebuilt her specification sheet to include board grade, finish, insert style, and destination port.